Yes, You Can Stay in a Ski Town for Under $150 a Night

 Crested Butte, Colorado

-Prices at the downtown, 33-room Old Town Inn are affordable, but the level of hospitality feels full-on luxury.
+Prices at the downtown, 33-room Old Town Inn are affordable (from $144 in winter), but the level of hospitality feels full-on luxury.
 You’ll get a generous breakfast spread—featuring local Camp 4 coffee, eggs, oatmeal, fruit, and bagels—as well as home-baked cookies each afternoon.
 Borrow a sled or snowshoes on-site, enjoy the outdoor hot tub, or hop on the free shuttle to Crested Butte Mountain Resort, less than ten minutes away, just down the block.
 The inn even offers a place to store your skis overnight at the base of the resort, so you don’t have to lug them back and forth on the bus.
-Rooms for the low season start at $99 if you have AAA or $109 if you don’t.